zchee/golang-wiki/GoMips.md

 ## Belkin F7D7302 WiFi Router

-Architecture: mips74kv4
+Architecture: mipsel_74kc

 Operating System: DD-WRT

-The Belkin F7D7302 comes with a Broadcom BCM4716 MIPS 74K v4 processor, 8 MB flash, and 64 MB RAM.
+The Belkin F7D7302 comes with a Broadcom BCM4716 little-endian MIPS 74K classic processor, 8 MB flash, and 64 MB RAM.
 Flash storage is severely limited, but there is a USB port available so programs can be loaded onto a flash drive and executed.

-Further information about the device can be found at https://openwrt.org/toh/belkin/f7d3302#info.
+Further information about the device can be found at https://openwrt.org/toh/belkin/f7d3302.